A-03991

 Plain Language

-Health care service plans must periodically review and revise the performance, use, and outcomes of AI tools used in utilization review to maximize their accuracy and reliability.
+Health care service plans must periodically review and revise AI tools used in utilization review to maximize their accuracy and reliability.
 This is an ongoing operational obligation — not a one-time pre-deployment check.
-The bill does not specify a review frequency, leaving plans to determine an appropriate cadence.
+Reviews must cover the tool's performance, how it is being used, and the outcomes it produces.
+Plans should document these periodic reviews to demonstrate compliance.

 Statutory Text